KyleAlbright/Mod4quizchallenge/assets/Declare variables. What variables will w.md

 * function to clear the second question, add points / subtract time, and move to third.✔️

-* function to clear the third question, add points / subtract time, and move to fourth.
+* function to clear the third question, add points / subtract time, and move to fourth.✔️

 * function to clear the fourth, add points / subtract time, and move to fifth.✔️

 * function to add points / subtract time, and take us to the complete page.✔️

-* function to pause the timer
+* function to pause the timer✔️

-* function to add the score we have with the remaining time and display that in the "complete page"
+* function to add the score we have with the remaining time and display that in the "complete page"✔️

 * We need an overlying function that will get us to game over screen IF time runs out. ( this may need to go above all the other functions listed to prompt us to the questions.
-Not sure.)
+Not sure.)✔️

 * We need a function to take us back to the beginning if game over